 Year Four - Classes Polaris and Rigel

-Hello and welcome to Year 4!
-Year 4 comprises Classes Polaris and Rigel which are both named after stars in the night sky.
-Polaris is the brightest star in the constellation of Ursa Minor and Rigel is found in the constellation of Orion.
+Year 4 consists of two classes – Class Polaris and Class Rigel, which are both named after stars in the night sky.
+Polaris –also known as the North Star - is the brightest star in the constellation of Ursa Minor and Rigel is found in the constellation of Orion.

 Adults working in Year 4 are:

-- Mr A R Bismillah - Rigel Class Teacher
+- Mr C Roberts – Deputy Head and Rigel Class Teacher

-- Mr J P Hughes – Assistant Head/ Polaris Class Teacher
+- Mr J P Hughes –Polaris Class Teacher

 Year 4 is very much about depth of learning and independence.
 There is a great deal of new content in the curriculum, but there are also some familiar concepts from Year 3 and Key stage 1, which are revisited to allow the children to secure their understanding and to apply their existing skills to new tasks.